 Over the years we have worked and campaigned to conserve that part of the past valued by our members and by the wider community, developing it for our children’s children.
 You can read about some of our campaigns and our work in creating heritage for the future on the Society’s website.

-The Society remain actively engaged in maintaining and creating heritage for the future and we know that 2016 will see many debates about the future of our town as it comes under pressure particularly from new housing and the traffic and congestion which comes with it.
-This Chairman’s Blog will present the Society’s official position on all of those issues affecting our heritage, past, present and future.
+The Society remains actively engaged in maintaining and creating heritage for the future and we know that 2018 will see many debates about the future of our town as it comes under pressure particularly from new housing and the traffic and congestion which comes with it.
+This Chairman’s Blog presents the Society’s official position on all of those issues affecting our heritage, past, present and future.

 If you care about the future of our town and the conservation of our heritage so that it can be enjoyed by future generations then please consider supporting our campaigns and joining our society.